Girl, 10, killed and brother, 5, critically injured in Auburn Gresham car crash: Chicago police

 She said Amir suffered broken ribs and other injuries in the crash and her son is fighting for his life.

 "Worst day of my life," she said.
-"Never thought I'd get a call that my son is fighting for my life and my daughter is just gone."
+"Never thought I'd get a call that my son is fighting for his life and my daughter is just gone."

+Johnson said there's now a gaping hole left in their family without Da'Karia, which she said they'll never recover from.

+"She will just make you like you are the most important person in the world to her," Johnson said.
+"That's how special her love was.
+And it just got taken away from me like that."

 The 57-year-old woman driving the gray car was taken to University of Chicago Hospital in good condition for observation as well, police said.